 - Withholding an individual’s money or property

-- Not washing hands between carrying personal care on individuals
+- Not washing hands or not using Personal Protective Equipment (PPE) when carrying out personal care on individuals

-- Not maintaining confidentiality of an individual’s personal information
+- Not maintaining the confidentiality of an individual’s personal information

 - Locking an individual in a room